Folgue02/lakeCLI/README.md

 LakeCLI its a command line made with python, it contains different built-in commands and the possibility to add addons.

 ### Requirements
-*Operative System*: Windows
+- *Operative System*: Windows
-*Python version*:Python 3.X (Newer versions might need 3.10 or above due to new syntax) *Python libraries*:
+- *Python version*:Python 3.X (Newer versions might need 3.10 or above due to new syntax)
+- *Python libraries*:
+	- termcolor
-- Termcolor
+	- colorama
-- Colorama
+	- keyboard

 ### Installing